minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/LangRef.rst

     This function attribute indicates that the function never returns with an unwind or exceptional control flow.
 If the function does unwind, its runtime behavior is undefined.
+``optnone``
+    This function attribute indicates that the function is not optimized by any optimization or code generator passes with the exception of interprocedural optimization passes.
+    This attribute cannot be used together with the ``alwaysinline`` attribute; this attribute is also incompatible
+    with the ``minsize`` attribute and the ``optsize`` attribute.

+    The inliner should never inline this function in any situation.
+    Only functions with the ``alwaysinline`` attribute are valid candidates for inlining inside the body of this function.
 ``optsize``
-    This attribute suggests that optimization passes and code generator passes make choices that keep the code size of this function low, and otherwise do optimizations specifically to reduce code size.
+    This attribute suggests that optimization passes and code generator passes make choices that keep the code size of this function low, and otherwise do optimizations specifically to reduce code size as long as they do not significantly impact runtime performance.
 ``readnone``
-    This attribute indicates that the function computes its result (or decides to unwind an exception) based strictly on its arguments, without dereferencing any pointer arguments or otherwise accessing any mutable state (e.g. memory, control registers, etc) visible to caller functions.
+    On a function, this attribute indicates that the function computes its result (or decides to unwind an exception) based strictly on its arguments, without dereferencing any pointer arguments or otherwise accessing any mutable state (e.g. memory, control registers, etc) visible to caller functions.
 It does not write through any pointer arguments (including ``byval`` arguments) and never changes any state visible to callers.
 This means that it cannot unwind exceptions by calling the ``C++`` exception throwing methods.

+    On an argument, this attribute indicates that the function does not dereference that pointer argument, even though it may read or write the memory that the pointer points to if accessed through other pointers.
 ``readonly``
-    This attribute indicates that the function does not write through any pointer arguments (including ``byval`` arguments) or otherwise modify any state (e.g. memory, control registers, etc) visible to caller functions.
+    On a function, this attribute indicates that the function does not write through any pointer arguments (including ``byval`` arguments) or otherwise modify any state (e.g. memory, control registers, etc) visible to caller functions.
 It may dereference pointer arguments and read state that may be set in the caller.
 A readonly function always